-- 266 / Philosophy - 270.
-PHILOSOPHY IN THE MODERN WORLD (4).
+- 270. PHILOSOPHY IN THE MODERN WORLD (4).
 Philosophy in relation to twentieth century thought and culture, with emphasis on the doctrinal cómplex: Humanity-Nature-Society-History.
 W(d) - 271.
 ANALYTIC PHILOSOPHY (4).
 An examination of selected topics and philosophers in contemporary Anglo-American analytic tradition, including philosophers such as Frege, Russell, Wittgenstein, Moore, Carnap, Quine and Austin.
-W(d) - 273.
+W(d) - 272.
+PHILOSOPHICAL DIMENSIONS OF PARAPSYCHOLOGY (4).
+An inquiry into the various questions generated by recent progress in psychical research: The implications of telepathy, clairvoyance, psychokinesis and precognition regarding our traditional understanding of the self, time and causality will be among the topics discussed.
+F(d), W(e), S(d) - 273.
 SELF (4).
 Philosophical exploration into the understanding of self which underlies behavioral sciences and creative activities.
 Identity of self, growth, and historicity intersubjectivity and its moral, judicial, and clinical implications are investigated.
 W(e), S(d) - 279.
 CONTEMPORARY MORAL ISSUES (4).
 An analysis from contemporary and traditional moral perspectives of such topical issues as war, euthanasia, abortion, "victimless crimes," and sexual promiscuity.
 F(d), S(e) - 280.
 PHILOSOPHY OF RELIGION (4).
 A philosophical analysis of the nature of religion: fundamental concepts of God, the theistic proofs, evil, religious experience, and miracles; a consideration of religious language.
 F(d), W(d), S(e) - 282.
 INTERPRETING THE BIBLE (4).
 The Bible in light of modern scholarship; principles and methods of its interpretation.
 Emphasis is given to the Pentateuch, that is, the first five books, as well as the Gospels and other key portions for their philosophical and theological views.
 F(e), S(d) - 283.
 WORLD RELIGIONS (4).
 A comparative study of the religions of the world; their rituals, the significance in their civilizations, and their philosophical implications.
 S(d) - 285.
 PHILOSOPHIES OF INDIA AND BUDDHISM (4).
 Study of Indian philosophies from the Rig-Veda through classical philosophical thought, with special emphasis on Buddhism and its further development in East Asia.
 W(d) - 286.
 PHILOSOPHIES OF CHINA AND JAPAN (4).
 Study of the nature and main trends of Chinese and Japanese philosophies.
-F(e), S(d) - 295.
+F(e), S(d) - 289.
+MEDITATION: THEORY AND PRACTICE (4).
+Theoretical inquiry in Philosophy of Zen, Yoga or TM and practice in meditation with a Master.
+Discipline to be specified in class schedule.
+F(d) S(e) - 293.
+SPECIAL TOPICS IN PHILOSOPHY (4).
+An intensive study of a concept, movement or individual in Philosophy. - 295.
 SEMINAR IN PHILOSOPHY (4).
 A critical analysis and interpretation of a major philosophical system or issue in respect to its presuppositions, task, method, problems, and solutions.
 W(d), S(e) - 297.
 DIRECTED RESEARCH (4).
 Small, informal group study of a particular philosophical problem or of the works of one philosopher or philosophical school.
 Prerequisite: Consent of instructor and department chairperson. - 298.
-INDEPENDENT STUDY (4).
+INDEPENDENT STUDY (1, 2, 3, 4).
 A particular philosophical problem, individually or as a team or group, under the direction of a faculty member.
 Prerequisite: Consent of the instructor and the department chairperson.

-PHYSICAL EDUCATION AND RECREATION
+PHYSICAL EDUCATION